ctjhoa/rust-learning/README.md

 Are you looking for a job?
 [RustJobs.rs](http://rustjobs.rs/)

 Are you fast, friendly, and fearless?
-[Find something Rusty to work on!](https://www.rustaceans.org/findwork/starters)
+[Find something Rusty to work on!](https://www.rustaceans.org/findwork/starters), [Awesome Rust Mentors](https://rustbeginners.github.io/awesome-rust-mentors/)

 Do you want to stay up to date?
 [The official blog](https://blog.rust-lang.org/), [This Week in Rust](https://this-week-in-rust.org/), [This Week in Rust Docs](http://guillaumegomez.github.io/this-week-in-rust-docs/), [The official reddit](https://www.reddit.com/r/rust/)